SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

 1. **Build a histogram**

    For each unit, divide all amplitudes into `n_bins` equally spaced bins over the range of the amplitude.
+   If the number of spikes is large, you may consider using a larger `n_bins`.
+For a small number of spikes, consider a smaller `n_bins`.
    Let `n_i` denote the count in the :math:`i`-th bin.

 2. **Identify the “low” region**